jgolla/PI-Coresight-Custom-Symbols/TimeSeriesChart.md

     }
     ```

-1. Below is the full version of the implentation file.
+1. Below is the full version of the implementation file.

     ```javascript
     (function (CS) {